zilishen/documentation/content/nginx/admin-guide/dynamic-modules/opentelemetry.md

     The resulting `ngx_otel_module.so`  dynamic module will be written to the following directory, depending on your operating system:

-    - `/usr/local/nginx/modules` for most Linux Distributions
+   - `/usr/lib64/nginx/modules/` for most Linux distributions
-    - `/usr/lib/nginx/modules` for Ubuntu
+   - `/usr/lib/nginx/modules` for Debian, Ubuntu, Alpine
    - `/usr/local/etc/nginx/modules` for FreeBSD

 8. Enable dynamic loading of the module.